matoomx/CSharpTest.BPlusTree/README.md

 ## Background ##

 I first came across this code when I had the same thoughts as CSharpTest http://csharptest.net/482/building-a-database-in-c-part-1/index.html about persisting data from a dictionary in a project.
 The implementation of b+tree with a IDictionary<TKey, TValue> interface seemed perfect, but the requirements changed, and I didn’t end up using CSharpTest.Net.Collections.
-Now I have once again stumbled upon a solution that may benefit from this library and I looked at it once again, but since it is unmaintained I wanted to simplify it for my needs.
+Now I have once again stumbled upon a solution that can benefit from this library and I looked at it once again, but since it is unmaintained I needed to simplify it for my needs.
 I have also updated it to use new .net APIs that has been released after the original implementation.

 I have ported many of the original tests and one benchmark to prove the new implementation to the point that I now don’t know of any issues.

 Some of the changes in this fork...